 Windows apps can contain two kinds of views, immersive views and 2D views.
 Apps can switch between their various immersive views and 2D views, showing their 2D views either on a monitor as a window or in a headset as a slate.
 Apps that have at least one holographic view are categorized as mixed reality apps.
 Apps that never have a immersive view are 2D apps.

-An immersive view gives your app the ability to create holograms in the world around you or immerse the user in a virtual environment.
+An immersive (or exclusive) view gives your app the ability to create holograms in the world around you or immerse the user in a virtual environment.
 When an app is drawing in the immersive view, no other app is drawing at the same time -- holograms from multiple apps are not composited together.
 By continually adjusting the perspective from which your app renders its scene to match the user's head movements, your app can render world-locked holograms that remain at a fixed point in the real world or it can render a virtual world that holds its position as a user moves within it.

 On HoloLens, your app renders its holograms on top of the user's real-world surroundings.
-On an opaque desktop headset, the user cannot see the real world, and so your app must render everything the user will see.
+On a Windows Mixed Reality immersive headset, the user cannot see the real world, and so your app must render everything the user will see.

 The Windows Mixed Reality home (including the Start menu and holograms you've placed around the environment) does not render while in an immersive view either.
 On HoloLens, any system notifications that occur while an immersive view is showing will be relayed audibly by Cortana, and the user can respond with voice input.

 A 2D view appears in the shell as a virtual slate, rendered alongside the app launchers and other holograms the user has placed in their world.
 The user can adjust this slate to move and scale it, though it remains at a fixed resolution regardless of its size.
 If your app's first view is a 2D view, your 2D content will fill the same slate used to launch the app.